Yaz1501/BehindTheType/_posts/2020-10-11-font-analysis.md

 ### Type for Print

-**Serif fonts** have a long history, they were the first typefaces used, after the Gutenberg Press was invented.
+**Serif typefaces** have a long history, they were the first typeface used, after the Gutenberg Press was invented.
 The serif is essentially the stroke given to the end of the main vertical and horizontal lines of a letter, characters without this feature are called ‘sans-serif’.
 Generally, serif fonts allow for a more **comfortable reading** at length, in fact, the serifs guide the eye smoothly form character to character, which makes serif fonts ideal for long form printed content.

 The designer John Baskerville even created his own high contrast serif typeface the ‘Baskerville’.
 As a perfectionist he wanted a typeface that was absolutely pleasant to read, but it has so much detail that it makes it unsuitable for low resolution mediums, which makes it very illegible on certain screens.

 ![Baskerville font](../uploads/unknown.png "Baskerville font")

 Times New Roman is a neutral typeface many claim to be neutrally apathetic.
-Matthew Butterick writes “Times New Roman is not a font of choice as the absence of a font choice, like the blackness of deep space is not a colour”.
-The font was widely used by newspapers, as it was created to be narrower and allow more words to fit on a line, to achieve this, the x-height was increased, and the tracking reduced.
+Matthew Butterick writes “Times New Roman is not a typeface of choice as the absence of a font choice, like the blackness of deep space is not a colour”.
+The typeface was widely used by newspapers, as it was created to be narrower and allow more words to fit on a line, to achieve this, the x-height was increased, and the tracking reduced.
 It was a legible and economical font for newspapers, making it ideal for print issues.

 ### Type for Screen